-Fiera Capital maintains a policy of paying out a substantial portion of its operating cash flow to its Class A Subordinate Voting Shares and its Class B Special Voting Shares in the form of dividends.
+Fiera Capital maintains a policy of paying out a substantial portion of its operating cash flow to its shareholders in the form of dividends.
 The policy with respect to all of the Shares is reviewed by the directors of Fiera Capital on a quarterly basis and any future determination to pay dividends will be at their discretion and will depend on the Company's financial condition, results of operations and capital requirements as well as such other factors as the Company directors consider relevant.
 As a result, no assurance can be given as to whether Fiera Capital will pay dividends, or the frequency or amounts of any such dividends.

-The total cash dividends declared and paid per share of Fiera Capital in each of the past three completed financial years are presented below.
+The total cash dividends declared and paid per Share in each of the past three completed financial years are presented below.